xjc01288/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 Your gateway will connect to {{% tts %}} after a couple of seconds.

-Now that we know the packet forwarder is running, let's make it run automatically, use the command
+Now that we know the packet forwarder is running, let's make it run automatically.
+Use this command:

 ```bash
 bash-3.2# vi /etc/init.d/S60pkt_forwarder
 ```

 >Note: Press the `i` key on your keyboard to start insert mode.
 Once finished editing, press `ESC` and enter `:wq` to write the file and quit.

-Then copy paste the **code below**.
+Then copy paste the code below.

 > Note: Replace `things.example.com` with the name of your network after `nslookup`.